 Turtle Bay Exploration Park is exactly that—a mostly outdoor institution built alongside the shady Sacramento River, with creative ways for kids to learn about Native American and pioneer history, plants and wildlife.
-Indoor exhibits shed light on the region’s natural attributes.
+Indoor exhibits shed light on science, forestry, horticulture, and the region’s history.
+The Urban Watershed Touch Table, for example, is an interactive digital exhibit that illustrates the impact city utilities have on the local watershed.
 Outside, Paul Bunyan’s Forest Camp lets kids learn about what it was like to be an early logger in the region; there are also re-creations of a traditional Native American bark house.

 You can also meet some of the park’s orphaned animals, like Loki, the red fox.
 And stand in the seasonal North American butterfly exhibit as 32 different varieties flutter overhead.
 Or take a stroll through the lorikeet aviary.
 One of the multicolored Australian birds might just land on your head, but springing for a cup of nectar for them to eat—it’s only a dollar—will up the chances of close encounters.